 Then take a postal bus from Meiringen to Grosse Scheidegg.
 On the way, make a stop at Glacier Gorge Rosenlaui (this takes 1 hour then you can take the next bus), continue on to Chalet Schwarzwaldalp where there is an old sawmill, before continuing on to Grindelwald by bus and then returning to your start point by train.

 Jana also suggests taking the funicular to Harder Kulm one evening to enjoy dinner overlooking Lake Thun and Lake Brienz.

 SAVINGS TO BE MADE: The regular cost of the transport for this itinerary is CHF 450 per adult.
-With a 3-day Regional-Pass Berner Oberland you would save CHF 200 per adult.
+With a 3-day Berner Oberland Pass you would save CHF 200 per adult.

 Try and book a seat on the right hand side of the train if you are travelling from Interlaken to Luzern on the Luzern-Interlaken Express.
 On the return trip, try to sit on the left.

 >> My step-by-step guide to choosing the best Swiss rail pass for your trip

 > > Buy your Berner Oberland Pass here